simoneldevig/react-native-static-server/README.md

 - `fileDir` &mdash; **string** &mdash; The root path on target device from where static assets should be served.
-Relative paths (those not starting with `/`, neither `file:///`) will be automatically prepended by the _document directory_ path; however, empty `fileDir` value is forbidden: if you really want to serve entire documents directory of the app, provide its absolute path explicitly.
+Relative paths (those not starting with `/`, neither `file:///`) are automatically prepended by the platform-dependent base path (document or main bundle directory); however, empty `fileDir` value is forbidden &mdash; if you really want to serve all content from the base directory, provide it its absolute path explicitly.

 - `errorLog` &mdash; **boolean** | [ErrorLogOptions] &mdash; Optional.
   If set **true** (treated equivalent to `{}`) the server instance will